-Credit card debt is America is growing at near lightening speed.
+Credit card debt in America is growing at near lightning speed.
 In fact, the average American household carries over $15,700 in credit card debt.
-With average interest rates being nearly 14%, American families are paying more than $2,000 of interest if they choose to only make the minimum monthly payment.
+With average interest rates being nearly 14%, American families are paying more than $2,000 in interest if they choose to only make the minimum monthly payment.

 It probably won’t surprise you then that debt consolidation is a hot topic among those working to get out of debt and achieve financial freedom.

 Not only can a debt consolidation loan help achieve this goal, but it already has for many thousands of Americans living with debt.

 But that still doesn’t make it the right choice for everyone.